 What is biotin?

-Biotin is part of the B vitamin family (it’s also known as vitamin B7).
-It’s a water-soluble vitamin with a host of vital functions in the body.
+Therefore, Biotin is part of the B vitamin family (it’s also known as vitamin B7).
 Since biotin is water soluble, it is not stored in the body, so excess biotin is excreted in urine.
 This helps lower the risk of toxicity, but also means you need to be replenishing your levels with food and supplements.

 Biotin is naturally-occurring in:

 Looking to build a hormone balancing diet that works for your body?
 Grab my free meal plan & recipe guide aimed at helping you get your hormones in check!

 What can biotin do for you?